coinevo/documents/docs/es/commands/README.md

 ### waitforblockheight <height> (timeout)

 Hidden command.
 Waits for (at least) block height and returns the height and blockhash of the current tip (highest block).
 Returns the current block on timeout or exit.
 Timeout is given in milliseconds, 0 or default is no timeout.
-This command only works from the command line (not with the qtum-qt GUI wallet) and is used for development.
+This command only works from the command line (not with the evo-qt GUI wallet) and is used for development.

 On Docker regtest: